-* The assessment criteria and eligibility requirements for the LOI are outlined under Section 5 and Section 6 respectively.
+The assessment criteria and eligibility requirements for the LOI are outlined in Section 5 and Section 6.
 The LOI must provide sufficient information regarding each assessment criterion so that a clear overview of all aspects of the proposed project is provided.

 There is no deadline for this LOI process.
 Under this invitation, LOIs will be accepted on a continual basis; however, funding will be subject to budgetary and project considerations.

-All LOIs must be submitted via email to PSD-DPS@phac-aspc.gc.ca in Microsoft Word.
+All LOIs must be submitted via email to PSD-DPS@phac-aspc.gc.ca.
 Applications will be acknowledged by email.
 Please ensure your email address is included in your LOI application so that we may contact you.

-Submitted LOIs will be screened for document completeness and eligibility (Section 6) by the Agency, and will undergo a comprehensive review based on the assessment criteria outlined below.
-The overall review and assessment process will also include the selection of projects that are both individually strong and collectively meet the overall desired goal of the funding programs.
+Submitted LOIs will be screened to ensure eligibility and completeness (Section 6) by PHAC, and will undergo a comprehensive review process based on the assessment criteria outlined below.
+The overall review and assessment process will also include the selection of projects that are both individually strong and collectively meet the overall goals of the solicitation priorities.

-The following assessment criteria will be used to review the LOIs received:
+The following assessment criteria will be used to review LOIs:

 Multi-sectoral Partnerships and Collaborations